faskowit/multiAtlasTT/README.md

 The LUT (look up table) files will let you know the names of the cortical labels (but remember the extra 14 at the end, which correspond to [these regions](./atlas_data/LUT_subcort.txt) which are extracted from the FreeSurfer segmentation).
 For example, see the LUT for the Schaefer100 [here](./atlas_data/schaefer100-yeo17/LUT_schaefer100-yeo17.txt) or for the hcp-mmp [here](./atlas_data/hcp-mmp-b/LUT_hcp-mmp-b.txt).
 Please pay attention to the regions labeled stuff like `*unknown*` or `*???*` in the LUT.
 These regions will likely be in your ``${atlas}/${atlas}_rmap.nii.gz`` ... but you probably want to ignore them for analysis.

 Sometimes, parcellation regions on the surface atlas might be so small, that they don't render in the output volume.
-In this case, the indicies of the outputs will still correspond to the LUT (in other words, the indices should not be shifted!).
+In this case, the indices of the outputs will still correspond to the LUT (in other words, the indices should not be shifted!).
 Be aware that this could happen and adjust downstream analysis code accordingly please.

-Overall, please carefully check the output of these tools to make sure that there aren't any data discrpancies and that you can correctly identify which label is which.
-These tools are provided for your convienice, but the quality of their output cannot be guarenteed.
-Please also note that the method for fitting these parcellations uses information from FreeSurfer's surface warp; however, some of these parcellations were originally fit via diffent means.
+Overall, please carefully check the output of these tools to make sure that there aren't any data discrepancies and that you can correctly identify which label is which.
+These tools are provided for your convenience, but the quality of their output cannot be guaranteed.
+Please also note that the method for fitting these parcellations uses information from FreeSurfer's surface warp; however, some of these parcellations were originally fit via different means.
 Please do consider how this could affect your downstream analysis.

 ## Data Sources